asanspace/asan-flight-js/README.md

 1. Adafruit LoRa RFM9x (we use a 900mhz model)
 1. GPS Module (we used a UBLOX NEO-6M)

+## Enable SPI

+Use raspi-config to enable SPI

 ## Wiring

 ### LoRa